 - Sunset: + $10

 - Prominent Landmarks: Central Park, Empire State Building, Mid-Downtown Manhattan

 - Indoor or out: indoor and Outdoor

-There are few different Options for your Visit up the rock:
+There are a few different options for your Visit up the rock:

-The Rock Pass gives you standard access to the Top Of the Rock, plus a guided tour of the Rockefeller centre.
-The Tour is usually $25 so it’s a good value ticket if you are wanting to do the tour as well.
-The Sun And Stars upgrade can be added to this option as well.
-So for less than a VIP, you can have two trips to the top and a tour of the centre…
+The Rock Pass gives you standard access to the Top Of the Rock, plus a guided tour of the Rockefeller Center.
+The Tour is usually $29 so it’s a good value ticket if you are wanting to do the tour as well.

 So you have your timed ticket and made it to the entrance within your timed ticket window.
 Excellent, now it’s time to head to the top.
 From the entrance, you follow the route up to the top.
-It’s a fairly convoluted path winding round upon yourself as you make your way to the lifts.
-There are multiple displays and presentations with facts and information on the Tower and Rockefeller centre.
-You will pass through security complete with airport-style metal detectors and have your photo taken for the chance to purchase an overpriced souvenir photo. before finally reaching the elevators, well the elevator queue.
+It’s a fairly convoluted path winding around upon yourself as you make your way to the lifts.
+There are multiple displays and presentations with facts and information on the Tower and Rockefeller Center.
+You will pass through security, complete with airport-style metal detectors, and have your photo taken for the chance to purchase an overpriced souvenir photo. before finally reaching the elevators, well the elevator queue.

 The lines at the elevators can be reasonably long but even at very busy times such as sunset, it’s still only 10 -15 mins.
 Finally, you will be in the elevators.
 Here you experience one of the little treats that really help make the experience, Glass top Elevators!
 You can actually see out of the ceiling and watch the shaft whizz by as you ascend up to the top, We find this really cool.